icon-project/t-bears/docs/tbears_tutorial.md

 | 2018.06.01 | 0.9.0 | Chiwon Cho | JSON-RPC API v3 ChangeLog added. |

 ## tbears Overview
-tbears is a suite of tools for SCORE dApp developers to deploy SCORE and interact with local or lcon environment(iconservice) in order to debug transactions.
+tbears is a suite of tools for SCORE dApp developers to develop and deploy SCORE.

 it also provide SCORE base templete.
 This makes it easier to develop SCORE dApp.